 We review our policies and procedures regularly to update them and to ensure that they are accessible and fair to all.
 All policies and procedures are subject to equality impact assessments.
-Equality Impact Assessments are carried out to see whether the policy has, or is likely to have, a different impact on grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation or human rights.
+Equality Impact Assessments are carried out to see whether the policy has, or is likely to have, a different impact on grounds of race, gender, disability, age, religion, sexual orientation or human rights.